Capital appreciation

 Capital appreciation may occur passively and gradually, without the investor taking any action.
 It is distinguished from a capital gain which is the profit achieved by selling an asset.
 Capital appreciation may or may not be shown in financial statements; if it is shown, by revaluation of the asset, the increase is said to be "recognized".
 Once the asset is sold, the appreciation since the date of initially buying the asset becomes a "realized" gain.

-When the term is used in reference to stock valuation, capital appreciation is the goal of an investor seeking long term growth.
+When the term is used about valuation of companies publicly listed, capital appreciation is the goal of an investor seeking long-term growth.
 It is growth in the principal amount invested, but not necessarily an increase in the current income from the asset.

 In the context of investment in a mutual fund, capital appreciation refers to a rise in the value of the securities in a portfolio which contributes to the growth in net asset value.
 A capital appreciation fund is a fund for which it is its primary goal, and accordingly invests in growth stocks.